Chat Button

 • Puffiness around the eyes

-Like many autoimmune conditions, Hashimotos Thyroiditis can affect each person differently, so it's best to consult with your doctor if you experience any of these symptoms or are at a higher risk of this condition based upon your family and medical history.
+Like many autoimmune conditions, Hashimotos thyroiditis can affect each person differently, so it's best to consult with your doctor if you experience any of these symptoms or are at a higher risk of this condition based upon your family and medical history.

 Treating Hashimotos Thyroiditis